 12. Graduate School Requirements

-- Appeals of course grades are made through the dean of the college in which the course is offered and are guided by process in Operating Policy 10.03, Grade Grievances.
+- Appeals of course grades are made through the department chair of the college in which the course is offered and are guided by the process in University Operating Policy 10.03, Grade Grievance.

 13. Housing Complaints